 - The decision to stay or leave a relationship is yours alone.
 However, talk through your decision with trusted others beforehand.

-- Understand what you lose or gain from staying in a relationship, or from leaving.
+- Understand what you lose or gain from staying in a violent, abusive relationship, or from leaving.

 MensLine Australia has professional counsellors available 24 hours a day, seven days a week, providing confidential and anonymous information and support for all relationship issues.
 Call us on 1300 78 99 78 or register for online counselling.